pivotal/docs-tap/getting-started/deploy-first-app.md

     Where:

-    - `GIT-URL-TO-PROJECT-REPO` is the path you uploaded to in step 5.
+    - `GIT-URL-TO-PROJECT-REPO` is the path you uploaded to earlier.
-    - `YOUR-DEVELOPER-NAMESPACE` is the namespace configured in step 6.
+    - `YOUR-DEVELOPER-NAMESPACE` is the namespace configured earlier.

     If you bypassed step 5 or were unable to upload your accelerator to a Git repository, use the following public version to test: